 Come along as we explore the various ways deer sleep and the factors that affect where they sleep.

-Deer sleep in thick, dense foliage in the open fields and on low-hanging trees in the forest.
+Deer sleep in thick, dense foliage, in the open fields, and under low-hanging trees in the forest.
 They don’t have a fixed place they sleep – any comfortable and safe place from predators would do.